 I’m puzzled and decided to commit suicide.
 Nothing is left in my life.
 My husband ruined my life completely.
 I never attained any function of my family because everyone asking about my husband.
-Sir, please suggest me what i do to come back from this condition.
+Sir, please suggest to me what I do to come back from this condition.

-First of all you should file a complaint under section 125 CRPC for maintenance of your child and yourself and compensation order under domestic violence act.
-It is utmost liability of the husband to maintain his family.
-It does not matter that whether he is working or not.
-In every condition he is liable to maintain his family.
+First of all, you should file a complaint under section 125 CRPC for maintenance of your child and yourself and compensation order under the domestic violence act.
+It is the utmost liability of the husband to maintain his family.
+It does not matter whether he is working or not.
+In every condition, he is liable to maintain his family.

-After filing of complaint you should pray for interim maintenance for fulfillment of requirement of contesting the case and other expenses.
-Court is bound to make order for interim maintenance within 60 days from the date of application.
-However it is civil nature proceeding but it is provided in criminal procedure for better and swift disposal of maintenance related cases.
+After the filing of the complaint, you should pray for interim maintenance for the fulfilment of the requirement of contesting the case and other expenses.
+The court is bound to make an order for interim maintenance within 60 days from the date of application.
+However, it is civil nature proceeding but it is provided in the criminal procedure for better and swift disposal of maintenance-related cases.

 In Radhika Narang & Ors. v.
 Karun Raj Narang & Anr 2009 DLT: The very purpose of interim maintenance is defeated if it takes about 3 years, as in the present case……in matrimonial disputes, the interim maintenance and custody issues deserve the most expeditious disposal.

-It is clear case of domestic violence.
+It is a clear case of domestic violence.
 Your husband has been committing mental cruelty against you.
-DV Act proceeding can run concurrently with the procedding under section 12 CRPC.
-Any relief available under Sections 18, 19, 20, 21 and 22 may also be sought in any legal proceeding, before a civil Court, family Court or a criminal Court.
+DV Act proceeding can run concurrently with the proceeding under section 12 CRPC.
+Any relief available under Sections 18, 19, 20, 21 and 22 may also be sought in any legal proceeding, before a civil Court, Family Court or a criminal Court.